kumarvshc/document-processor-app/README.md

 - A CI/CD pipeline should be created.
 - Optionally, create an Azure App Service and host the API.
 - Bicep has not yet been tested, so do not rely on this script to create a neccessary Azure services.
+- This project should be validated using any one of the Static Code Analysis tools (eg: SonarQube)

 ---